Slaughterbridge: Treague

 The hamlet of Treague is on the north side of the B3314 road, at the top of the hill up from Slaughterbridge.
 There is a commercial Arthurian Centre at Treague with car parking, a gift shop and tea rooms.
 It features a display of Arthur memorabilia.

 To the east of Treague are the earthworks and enclosure of a small medieval settlement called Old Melorne.
 A medieval village is first recorded here in 1296 but by the 18th century, documents refer only to a farm at the site.
 The name is commemorated by present-day Melorne Farm, a few hundred yards west at Camelford Station crossroads.

-Archeologist Nick Hanks, currently working for English Heritage with the National Monument Record Centre, runs an archaeological project called 'Slaughterbridge Training Excavation Project' (STEP) in the area around Slaughterbridge and Treague.